kubernetes/enhancements/keps/sig-node/693-topology-manager/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: TopologyManager
-  - Components depending on the feature gate: Topology Manager
+  - Components depending on the feature gate: kubelet

 Kubelet Flag for the Topology Manager Policy, which is described above.
 The `none` policy will be the default policy.